The vacuum bell is a popular non-surgical option for treating pectus excavatum, a condition where the chest appears sunken.

 The study concluded that vacuum bell therapy showed comparable results and can become an alternative treatment for patients that prefer non-surgical correction of the deformity.

-2019 STUDY
+2019 Study

 А 2019 UK study concluded that vacuum bell therapy is safe for treating pectus excavatum non-surgically.
 Research has shown the treatment to be more successful in patients with: